 One day, perhaps not until heaven, we will understand what the Hunter was up to in our lives.
 Until that time, God says “Trust me.
 I have a plan I’m working out in your life, even though in the darkness of the storm you cannot see what that plan is.”

-Dr. Robert Jeffress is pastor of the 11,000-member First Baptist Church in Dallas, Texas.
+Dr. Robert Jeffress is a Fox News Contributor and pastor of the 11,000-member First Baptist Church in Dallas, Texas.
 His daily radio program “Pathway to Victory” is heard on 760 stations nationwide.
 He is the author of 20 books including, “How Can I Know: Answers to Life's 7 Most Important Questions.”